cockroachlabs/Docker-CRDB/README.md

     Please install this run-time platform if you wish to use Alerts.
 * **Alert web services:**
     Alerting relies on Twilio cloud services, and will require API keys to operate.
-    SMS is a paid service, whil the email service offers 100 sends per month for free.
+    SMS is a paid service, while the email service offers 100 sends per month for free.
 * **CRDB Installed:**
     Please visit https://github.com/cockroachdb/cockroach and download the latest CRDB installation (22.1.0 at the time of this commit)
 * **Certificates for secure mode:**